clebert/llama2.zig/README.md

 - SIMD optimization of the matmul function using `@Vector`
 - No mmap support; the checkpoint file is instead fully loaded into the RAM
 - Utilization of slices instead of many-item pointers
-- For models with more than 4096 dimensions, I divide two sentences of matrix multiplications across multiple threads
+- For models with more than 4096 dimensions, I divide two sets of matrix multiplications across multiple threads

 ## todos